hitendrachopda-multidots/dev-qa-hitendra/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Charge extra fees in cart, based on the combination of multiple conditional rules that you configure.
+Charge extra fees in cart, based on the combination of multiple conditional rules that you configure easily.

 == Description ==